superfly/docs/blueprints/ollama-fly-gpus.html.md

 ## Connecting to your app

 This Ollama app will exist separate from whatever app you're building.
-Since our app is private (we don't randos eating up our Fly GPU usage), we'll need to connect to it over a secure Wireguard connection.
+Since our app is private (we don't randos eating up our Fly GPU usage), we'll need to connect to it over a secure WireGuard connection.
 When developing locally, the easiest method is to run:

 ```cmd
 fly proxy 11434:80 -a <your-app>
 # you don't need -a if you're in the Ollama app directory
 ```

-This command proxies requests from a local port (`11434`) to port `80` on your Ollama Fly Machine, over a secure Wireguard tunnel.
+This command proxies requests from a local port (`11434`) to port `80` on your Ollama Fly Machine, over a secure WireGuard tunnel.

 When using Ollama in your app **locally**, you'll set the host to `http://localhost:11434`.
 Note that while `11434` is the standard port used by Ollama, since this is just a proxy, that number can really be anything.